-The World Health Organization (WHO) recommends eating at least two portions of oily fish per week, which is rich in the omega-3s EPA and DHA (1).
+The American Heart Association (AHA) recommends eating at least two portions of fish per week, particularly oily fish, which is rich in omega-3 fatty acids (

 There are many types of omega-3 fats, which differ based on their chemical shape and size.
 Here are the three most common:

 - Eicosapentaenoic acid (EPA): This 20-carbon fatty acid’s main function is to produce chemicals called eicosanoids, which help reduce inflammation.
-EPA also helps reduce symptoms of depression (2, 3).
+EPA may also help reduce symptoms of depression (

-- Docosahexaenoic acid (DHA): A 22-carbon fatty acid, DHA makes up about 8% of brain weight and is extremely important for normal brain development and function (4).
+- Docosahexaenoic acid (DHA): A 22-carbon fatty acid, DHA makes up about 8% of brain weight and contributes to brain development and function (

 - Alpha-linolenic acid (ALA): This 18-carbon fatty acid can be converted into EPA and DHA, although the process is not very efficient.
-ALA is mainly used by the body for energy (5).
+ALA appears to benefit the heart, immune system, and nervous system (

-- Decreasing liver fat: Consuming omega-3s in your diet can help decrease the amount of fat in your liver (18, 19, 20).
+- Decreasing liver fat.
+Initial research suggests that consuming omega-3s may help decrease the amount of fat in your liver (

-- Supporting infant brain development: Omega-3s are extremely important for brain development in babies (4, 21).
+- Supporting infant brain development.
+Omega-3s support brain development in a fetus (

-Summary: Omega-3 fats are essential fats that you must get from your diet.
-They have important benefits for your heart, brain and metabolism.
+Omega-3 fats are essential fats that you must get from your diet.
+They have important benefits for your heart, brain, and metabolism.

 Omega-6 fatty acids are also essential, so you need to obtain them from your diet.

-These fats are primarily used for energy.
-The most common omega-6 fat is linoleic acid, which can be converted into longer omega-6 fats such as arachidonic acid (ARA) (33).
+They mainly provide energy.
+The most common omega-6 fat is linoleic acid, which the body can convert to longer omega-6 fats such as arachidonic acid (AA) (

-Pro-inflammatory eicosanoids are important chemicals in the immune system.
-However, when too many of them are produced, they can increase inflammation and inflammatory disease (36).
+Pro-inflammatory eicosanoids play a key role in the immune system.
+However, when the body produces too many, they can increase the risk of inflammation and inflammatory disease (

-Summary: Omega-6 fats are essential fats that are an important source of energy for the body.
-However, the Western diet contains too many.
+Omega-6 fats are essential fats that provide energy for the body.
+However, people should eat more omega-3s than omega-6s.

 Omega-9 fatty acids are monounsaturated, meaning they only have one double bond.

-However, consuming foods rich in omega-9 fatty acids instead of other types of fat may have a number of beneficial health effects.
+However, consuming foods rich in omega-9 fatty acids instead of other types of fat may have health benefits.

-Here is a list of foods that are high in omega-3, -6 and -9 fatty acids.
+Here’s a list of foods that are high in omega-3, -6, and -9 fatty acids.

-According to the Food and Nutrition Board of the US Institute of Medicine, the adequate intake of omega-3s per day is 1.6 grams for men and 1.1 grams for women, for adults 19 years and over (43).
+According to the Food and Nutrition Board of the U.S. Institute of Medicine, the adequate intake of ALA omega-3s per day is 1.6 grams for adult males and 1.1 grams for adult females aged 19 years and over (

 Here are the amounts and types of omega-3s in one serving of the following foods:

-Foods High in Omega-6 FatsOmega-6 fats are found in large amounts in refined vegetable oils and foods cooked in vegetable oils.
+High levels of omega-6 fats are present in refined vegetable oils and foods cooked in vegetable oils.

 Nuts and seeds also contain significant amounts of omega-6 fatty acids.

-According to the Food and Nutrition Board of the US Institute of Medicine, the adequate intake of omega-6s per day is 17 grams for men and 12 grams for women, for adults from 19–50 years old (43).
+According to the Food and Nutrition Board of the U.S. Institute of Medicine, the adequate intake of omega-6s per day is 17 grams for males and 12 grams for females ages 19–50 years (39).

-Here are the amounts of omega-6s in 100 grams (3.5 oz) of the following foods:
+Here are the amounts of omega-6s in 100 grams (3.5 ounces) of the following foods:

-There are no adequate intake recommendations for omega-9s, since they are non-essential.
+There are no adequate intake recommendations for omega-9s since they’re nonessential.

 Here are the amounts of omega-9s in 100 grams of the following foods:

-Summary: The best sources of omega-3s are oily fish, whereas omega-6s and omega-9s are found in plant oils, nuts and seeds.
+The best sources of omega-3s are oily fish, whereas omega-6s and omega-9s are present in plant oils, nuts, and seeds.

 In addition, try to limit omega-6 intake by limiting your consumption of other vegetable oils and fried foods that have been cooked in refined vegetable oils.

-If you do not get enough omega-3s in your diet, it is best to take an omega-3 supplement alone rather than a combined omega-3-6-9 supplement.
+People who do not get enough omega-3 from their diet may benefit from an omega-3 supplement rather than a combined omega-3-6-9 supplement.

-Summary: Combined omega-3-6-9 supplements provide optimal ratios of fatty acids, but likely provide no additional benefits compared to omega-3 supplements.
+Combined omega-3-6-9 supplements provide optimal ratios of fatty acids.
+However, they likely provide no additional benefits compared with omega-3 supplements.

 Much like other oils, polyunsaturated fatty acids are easily oxidized when exposed to heat and light.

-Therefore, if you're buying an omega-3-6-9 supplement, choose one that is cold pressed.
+Therefore, when buying an omega-3-6-9 supplement, choose one that’s cold pressed.
 This means the oil has been extracted with limited heat, minimizing the oxidization that can damage the fatty acid molecules.

-To ensure you are taking a supplement that isn’t oxidized, choose one that contains an antioxidant such as vitamin E.
+To ensure you’re taking a supplement that isn’t oxidized, choose one that contains an antioxidant such as vitamin E.